430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 https://paletton.com/#uid=13p0u0kgCbEavlyc8fNlo9Bqz6C

-I have chosen this colour scheme because the contrast with my chosen text is good for people with poor eyesight.
+I have chosen this colour scheme because it's contrast with my chosen text makes it easier to see for people with poor eyesight.

 this is the alternative colour scheme I haver chosen.

 ![image](../images/Alt%20Colour%20Scheme.JPG)

-I have chosen this because
+I have chosen this because it's contrast with my chosen alternative text makes it easier to see for people who are visually impaired.

 https://paletton.com/#uid=1000u0kw0brlIlJr3gpHQ70Sq3g